What Is an ACTH Test?

 - Poor hormone production by your pituitary and adrenal glands

 If you take steroids, you’ll need to stop for up to 48 hours before the test.
-Steroids may cause abnormal results.
+Steroids can affect the test results.

 - Avoid eating or drinking after midnight.